 At least one of the coaching staff in their U-17 women's national teams as well as ideally 30 per cent of all officials shall be female.
 FIFA also recently launched both the Female Leadership Development Programme and the FIFA Scholarship for B-Licensed Female Coaches to encourage more women to get involved in football, while the Live Your Goals programme continues to expand across the globe following its introduction in 2011.
 They are part of a series of development programmes on offer to the member associations, who play a crucial role in helping to realise the global potential for women’s football.

-Another challenge involves setting up solid structures to make football accessible for girls everywhere.
+*Structures and opportunities *Another challenge involves setting up solid structures to make football accessible for girls everywhere.
 The attendees pondered possible methods to create or develop, where applicable, stable and sustainable competitions and systems.
 One of the examples commented on was Germany's extensive grassroots scene and commitment to engaging former players in the development of women's football.

 How many games should be played in a season?
 What is the ideal number of teams for a high-quality league?
 Should men's football be involved in this process?
 The debate led by April Heinrichs, the former USA coach and a world champion during her playing days, sparked a lively exchange of opinions that the participants will doubtless be able to draw on for their respective needs.